crniccc/Unity-2D-Game/README.md

-# 2D Unity Game: Fly and Survive
+# SuperZizi: Fly and Survive (Unity 2D)

 ## Overview

-Welcome to the **Fly and Survive** game, a thrilling 2D adventure where you control a character navigating through a series of obstacles while collecting hearts to survive as long as possible.
+Welcome to **SuperZizi: Fly and Survive**, a thrilling Unity 2D adventure where you control a character navigating through a series of obstacles while collecting hearts to survive as long as possible.
 The game features a beautifully designed parallax background to enhance the immersive experience.

 ## Game Controls